-Running Start is a program that enables eligible high school students to take college classes.
-Enroll in college classes for the purpose of earning both college and high school credit, or just college credit.
+Running Start is a dual enrollment program that enables eligible high school students to take college classes.
+Some credit you earn may count toward your high school graduation requirements, in addition to counting as college credit at MCC.
 All courses remain on your permanent college transcript.

 - This opportunity is available to individuals who demonstrate strong academic ability based on performance either inside or outside of the classroom (e.g., GPA, test scores, extra curricular activities)